scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_exercise_3.md

     * 10.1.1.1, via PortChannel1, weight 1
     * 10.1.1.3, via PortChannel2, weight
   ```

-- Validate the route was installed in the Linux forwarding table (SONiC's FIB)
+### Validate the route was installed in the Linux forwarding table (SONiC's FIB)

+1. Exit the FRR CLI and then from Linux:
   ```
   cisco@leaf-1:~$ ip route
   ...